free5lot/hid-apple-patched/README.md

 You may need to get dkms first, e.g. on Ubuntu: `sudo apt install dkms`

-Go to the source code directory.
+Clone this repo on your local and cd into the source code directory.
 ```bash
 sudo dkms add .
 sudo dkms build hid-apple/1.0